Comparison of American football and rugby union: Scoring

 In American football teams often opt to go for a field goal (worth 3 points) rather than attempt a touchdown, either because it is fourth down and they don't want to risk a turnover or because it is late in the game and the three points will either tie the game or put the team ahead.
-The rugby equivalent is a drop goal (worth 3 points).
+The rugby equivalent is a drop goal (worth 3 points in union, 1 or 2 points in league).
 The key difference between a field goal and a drop goal is that a field goal attempt is normally kicked with a teammate holding the ball, whereas in rugby the ball must hit the ground and be kicked immediately as it touches the ground.

 In American football, a field goal is generally kicked from seven yards behind the line of scrimmage, with the "holder" receiving a "long snap" from the center.
 This is the optimum distance for a kick to be made before the defensive team can break through the line of scrimmage to block the kick.
 When calculating the distance of a kick, one adds seven yards to the line of scrimmage, then adds ten more to account for the end zone (as the goal posts are in the back of the end zone) Therefore, if the line of scrimmage is the 20-yard line, a field goal taken from there would be a 37-yard kick - the ball would be set down for the kick at the 27, plus 10 yards for the end zone.

 Because of the mechanics of the kick, field goals are only attempted from a very specific range.
 In the modern NFL any kick under 40 yards is considered very makeable and should be converted by a competent kicker.
 Kicks from 40-45 yards are considered more challenging, but usually makeable, kicks from the 50 yard range are considered difficult.
 Kicks from 55 or more yards are considered extremely difficult, and are normally only attempted in dire situations at the end of the game when the field goal would tie or win the game.
-The record for longest field goal is 66 yards, which has been done once by Justin Tucker in 2021.
+The record for longest field goal is 68 yards, which has been done once by Cam Little in 2025.
 A 65-yard kick by Ola Kimrin was made during a preseason exhibition game in 2002, but preseason games are not included in record keeping.
 Notably, the 65-yard kick was made in Denver, Colorado, where the elevation is 5,280 ft.
-Tucker's record field goal was made in Ford Field, a domed stadium in Detroit, Michigan.
+Tucker's record field goal was made in Allegiant Stadium, a domed stadium in Paradise, Nevada.